Updated: Jun 17

 PART 3 RETURN

 It took us about 2.5 hours to descend with plenty of photo stops.
-Once you have cleared the rocky terrain from the peak to Batu Tedung, you will be tempted to hop and jump all the way down to the Pertak falls.
+Once you have cleared the rocky terrain from the peak to Batu Tedung, you will be tempted to hop and skip and hop all the way down to the Pertak falls.

 There is only one thing you could do after such an exhausting hike!
 Cool down in the cold and refreshing falls!